sarah-j-smith/fix-skcamera/README.md

 # Fix SKCamera

-What the fsck is wrong with SKCamera node?
+What is wrong with SKCameraNode?

-In cases where the SKScene doesn't fit exactly into the SKView, due to cropping as happens every time you use .AspectFill, the camera node doesn't work.
+In cases where the SKScene aspect ratio doesn't match that of the device when you use .AspectFill, the camera node doesn't work.

 Instead of being in the middle you have to move it left by the amount of the scene that is clipped.
-This is very annoying, counter-intuitive and basically fscked up beyond the telling of it.

-Unless I'm missing something.
-Which is possible.